 The Day of the Dead is believed to have started over 2000- 3000 years ago when the Aztecs inhabited Mexico.
 Even though it is called the “day” of the dead it is actually a multiple-day festival that is heavily focused on family celebration.

 The festival is normally celebrated between October 31st – November 2nd, but these dates can be extended to continue in celebrating the deceased.
 The family gathers together for prayers, food, and celebration to remember previous family members that have passed.

 This not only helps living members cope with the family member passing away, but they also believe the love and support from the living family members help to lift the deceased into their next life.

-To honour the dead the families will make altars.
-They will place photos of the family members that are to be remembered, their favorite foods and any other memorabilia to comfort the deceased.
+To honor the dead the families will make altars.
+They will place photos of the family members that are to be remembered, their favorite foods, and any other memorabilia to comfort the deceased.